CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-11.md

 <validation step="5705918e-651e-428a-ac8f-4f4c41b83546" />

-## Task 2: How to enable/disable the various Microsoft Defender for Cloud plans
+## Task 2: How to Enable/Disable Various Microsoft Defender for Cloud Plans

 Recall that Microsoft Defender for Cloud is offered in two modes: without enhanced security features (free) and with enhanced security features that are available through the Microsoft Defender for Cloud plans.
 In this task, you discover how to enable/disable the various Microsoft Defender for Cloud plans.